 4. Benjamin Moore Gibraltar Cliffs 1587

 Gibraltar Cliffs is HANDS-DOWN one of the prettiest gray-blue paint colours.

 Gibraltar Cliffs has a reasonable depth with its LRV of 30.
 And not only is it a blue-gray blend, but it also has a soft green hiding in it as well.

 Gibraltar Cliffs is great for…

-- Also check out BM Mount Saint Anne
+- also check out Benjamin Moore Mount Saint Anne

 Let’s take a quick break to talk about paint samples…

 Undoubtedly, you’ll be heading out in the near future to grab paint samples – stop right there!
 I want you to check out SAMPLIZE.
 Samplize offers peel and stick paint samples that are more AFFORDABLE, EASIER and more ENVIRONMENTALLY FRIENDLY than traditional paint pots.
 Here are just a FEW reasons why I recommend Samplize to my clients…

 - Samples arrive ON YOUR DOORSTEP in 1-3 business days, depending on location